MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/creating-a-new-project.md

 ---
-title: Creating a new Unity project
+title: Creating a new Unity project for your Mesh experience
 description: Learn how to create a new Mesh project in Unity.
 author: typride
-ms.author: tmilligan
+ms.author: vinnietieto
-ms.date: 7/31/2023
+ms.date: 8/25/2023
+ms.prod: mesh
 ms.topic: How to
 keywords: Microsoft Mesh, Unity, M365, Immersive spaces, Avatars, getting started, documentation, features
 ---